PHSI-supplements/labs/integrated-labs/PokerLab/student/doc/07-grading.md

 ## Turn-In and Grading

-Be sure that you have pushed your code to git.unl.edu, and that you have submitted the [PokerLab code reading](https://canvas.unl.edu/courses/200913/quizzes/468941) Canvas quiz.
+Be sure that you have pushed your code to git.unl.edu, and that you have submitted the [Connection to Nuros](https://canvas.unl.edu/courses/200913/assignments/2094033) Canvas assignment and the [PokerLab Code Study](https://canvas.unl.edu/courses/200913/quizzes/468941) Canvas quiz.

 ### Normally No Credit for Uncompilable Code